Skip to main content

 path: /var/lib/ceems

-It is clear from the config that there two different SLURM clusters, namely slurm-one and slurm-two.
+It is clear from the configuration that there are two different SLURM clusters, namely slurm-one and slurm-two.
 Each cluster has its own dedicated set of TSDB instances.

-Conventionally operators configure two different datasources on Grafana one for each cluster.
-In the current case, the frontend load balancer of both clusters is CEEMS load balancer and it is a single instance.
-Then the question pops up here: How do we target correct cluster when configuring data source?
+Conventionally, operators configure two different data sources on Grafana, one for each cluster.
+In the current case, the frontend load balancer of both clusters is the CEEMS load balancer, and it is a single instance.
+Then the question arises: How do we target the correct cluster when configuring the data source?

-This is done using custom header, i.e., when configuring the data source for cluster slurm-one, a custom header X-Ceems-Cluster-Id must be configured to slurm-one and similar configuration must be done to slurm-two.
-CEEMS load balancer will look up this custom header and load balance the traffic between the TSDB instances of correct target cluster.
+This is done using a custom header.
+When configuring the data source for cluster slurm-one, a custom header X-Ceems-Cluster-Id must be configured to slurm-one, and a similar configuration must be done for slurm-two.
+The CEEMS load balancer will look up this custom header and load balance the traffic between the TSDB instances of the correct target cluster.

 IMPORTANT

-Even there is only one cluster, it is necessary to add the custom header to the TSDB Grafana datasource configuration.
+Even if there is only one cluster, it is necessary to add the custom header to the TSDB Grafana data source configuration.

-Thus the difference in configuring Prometheus datasource on Grafana compared to vanilla Prometheus TSDB and CEEMS load balancer is the addition of this custom header in datasource configuration.
+Thus, the difference in configuring the Prometheus data source on Grafana compared to vanilla Prometheus TSDB and CEEMS load balancer is the addition of this custom header in the data source configuration.

-CEEMS load balancer supports admin users with privileged access to TSDB.
-These users that are configured as admin users in CEEMS API server will have admin privileges to CEEMS load balancer as well.
-CEEMS load balancer will allow admin users to query data of any compute unit.
-It is not possible to have admin privileges on CEEMS load balancer without any admin privileges on CEEMS API server.
+The CEEMS load balancer supports admin users with privileged access to TSDB.
+Users that are configured as admin users in the CEEMS API server will have admin privileges in the CEEMS load balancer as well.
+The CEEMS load balancer will allow admin users to query data of any compute unit.
+It is not possible to have admin privileges on the CEEMS load balancer without having admin privileges on the CEEMS API server.